AnasMAlrawi/mixed_messages_omikuji/README.md

 ## Setup

-To run this project dowload the script locally and run the script using node:
+To run this project dowload the script locally and run the script using node

+for example:
 ```
 $ cd ../folder
 $ node script.js